Enhancing IMU-Based Online Handwriting Recognition via Contrastive Learning with Zero Inference Overhead: Experiments

-To identify the optimal balance between sample diversity and training stability, we investigate how the proposed framework responds to the number of hard negative samples.
-This analysis is conducted across various \ac{ECHWR} configurations, with the results illustrated in Fig.~\ref{fig:error_set_size}.
+To determine the optimal task difficulty for the error-based contrastive objective, we investigate how the framework responds to the number of hard negative samples.
+This analysis is conducted across various \ac{ECHWR} configurations, with the results shown in Fig.~\ref{fig:error_set_size}.

 Across most architectural configurations, an error set size of two emerges as the most effective setting.
 On both the \ac{WD} and \ac{WI} splits, we observe a general trend where performance improves significantly when increasing the number of error sets from one to two.
 However, accuracy often plateaus or declines when increasing the count to three.